norcams/iaas/docs/team/testing/persistence.rst

 Rebuild instance with new pubkey and login SSH

-Resize instance to another flavor within the same aggregate with volumes attached
+Resize instance to another flavor within the same aggregate with volumes attached (assuming resize cold instance with volumes attached will work if resize warm instance with volumes attached works.
+Assuming resize cold / warm without volumes attached will work if resize cold / warm instance with volumes attached works)

+TODO: Resize instance with local disk to another flavor with local disk within the same aggregate

+TODO: Live migrate instance between two hosts

+TODO: Cold migrate instance between two hosts

 Note!
 Changing volume type (re-type) while attached is not allowed.
 An error message will be shown (2026-02-10 test01) Note!
 Re-type of a volume is not allowed if the volume has snapshot(s) (2026-03-03 prod)